Skip to content

 Loaders (advanced — async setup)

 Loaders run asynchronously before stories render to fetch data.
-Deterministic :events are preferred because they're reproducible and replayable.
+Deterministic :setup is preferred because it's reproducible and replayable.
 Loaders are an escape hatch for cases that genuinely need async setup (e.g., generating a test image from a remote service).

 ;; The async work lives in a registered event handler; the variant references it by id.